 Current research topics include: the (high-tech) observation of the human hand, the design of artificial sensory system; the design of artificial hands, digits, wrists and elbows, their transmission and artificial sensory system; the design of control architectures and intuitive control strategies; the use of biological signals for the physiological control of prehension; the development and clinical validation of bidirectional non-invasive (wearable) interfaces through novel assessment tools; the investigation and comparison of shared-control strategies between user and the prosthesis; the incorporation of sensory feedback strategies into one’s sensorimotor control.

 The Artificial Hands Area spun out Prensilia, a company that develops and commercializes artificial hands worldwide, since 2009.

 The Artificial Hands Area also includes the Human-Robot-Interaction Laboratory (HRI), coordinated by Dr. Marco Controzzi, the Textile Robotics Lab, coordinated by Dr. Leonardo Cappello, and the REPAIR Lab (Rehabilitation Engineering and Prosthetics Applied Innovation & Research).
-The HRI Lab develops robust artificial tactile sensors, human-robot interaction, design of mechanisms for a safe and efficient interaction between robot and human.
+The HRI Lab develops robust artificial tactile sensors, human-robot interaction, design of mechanisms for safe and efficient interaction between robot and human.
 The REPAIR Lab results from a collaboration with INAIL Prosthetic Center.
 The objective is to bridge the engineering research and development with the rehabilitation activities conducted by physicians and therapists in direct contact with the patients.